Feather River Inn, California

-Feather River Inn is a historic Alpine-style Lodge in Plumas County, California.
+Feather River Inn is a historic Alpine-style Lodge in Plumas County, California, United States.
 It lies at an elevation of 4462 feet (1360 m).
-Feather River Inn is located on California State Route 89 and California State Route 70.
+Feather River Inn is located on state routes 70 and 89.
 It is located 1 mi northwest of Blairsden.

 According to the Stockton Record, the Inn was sold by the University of the Pacific in 2004.